BeatEdit for Premiere Pro

-BeatEdit relies on very robust beat tracking technologies developed by music research groups around the globe.
-The used beat tracker IBT is developed by the Sound and Music Computing Group at INESC University of Porto.
-Furthermore, BeatEdit is relying on the MARSYAS (Music Analysis, Retrieval and Synthesis for Audio Signals) framework which is developed under the direction of George Tzanetakis, Associate Professor at University of Victoria.
+BeatEdit relies on highly robust beat tracking technologies developed by music research groups around the globe.
+The beat tracker used (IBT) is developed by the Sound and Music Computing Group at the INESC University of Porto .
+BeatEdit also relies on the MARSYAS (Music Analysis, Retrieval and Synthesis for Audio Signals) framework developed under the direction of George Tzanetakis, Associate Professor at the University of Victoria.

 Premiere Pro Timeline Example

-After the beat detection, we generated sequence markers in the Premiere Pro timeline for some of the beats (1).
-Then we used the Automate To Sequence function of Premiere Pro, to automatically generate a cut based on those markers (2).
-In addition to the sequence markers, we also generated clip markers for all beats in the audio track (3).
-These are useful as guides in case we want to modify any of the cuts manually later and still ensure that they are placed accurately on beat locations.
+After the beat detection occurs, we generate sequence markers in the Premiere Pro timeline for certain beats (1).
+We then use the Automate To Sequence function in Premiere Pro to automatically generate a cut based on those markers (2).
+In addition to the sequence markers, we also generate clip markers for all the beats in the audio track (3).
+These are useful as guides in case we want to manually modify any of the cuts later on, while still ensuring they are accurately placed where the beats are.